AmazingAng/WTF-Solidity/Languages/en/13_Inheritance_en/readme.md

 }
 ```

-`Identifier` contract can directly use the `exactDividedBy2And3` modifier, because it inherits `Base1` contract.
+`Identifier` contract can directly use the `exactDividedBy2And3` modifier because it inherits the `Base1` contract.
 We can also rewrite the modifier in the contract:

 ```solidity
     modifier exactDividedBy2And3(uint _a) override {